Nick Ahmed Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The Dodgers will look to Kershaw (1-0) in his second start of the season.

-- His last time out came on Sunday against the Arizona Diamondbacks, when the lefty went six innings, surrendering one earned run while allowing four hits.
+- His last appearance came on Sunday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.